 The Georgia Institute of Technology (Georgia Tech) Cyber Security Policy (CSP) provides the guiding principles for securing information technology (IT) resources at Georgia Tech.

 Georgia Tech IT Resource users (IT Resource users include both students and employees) are responsible for protecting the security of all data and IT Resources to which they have access.
 This includes implementing appropriate security measures on personally owned devices which access Georgia Tech IT Resources.
-All users must follow the Security Procedures and Standards published by Georgia Tech Cyber Security including the Georgia Tech Secure Data Practices.
-In addition, users must to keep their accounts and passwords secure in compliance with the Institute Password Policy.
+All users must follow the Security Procedures and Standards published by Georgia Tech Cyber Security including the Georgia Tech Protected Data Practices.
+In addition, users must keep their accounts and passwords secure in compliance with the Institute Password Policy.

 Georgia Tech employees may grant IT Resource guest access to third parties (e.g., visiting scholars).
 Any Georgia Tech employee who grants guest access to IT Resources is responsible for the actions of their guest users.

 Georgia Tech recognizes the value of research in the areas of computer and network security.
 During the course of their endeavors, researchers may have a need to work with malicious software and with systems that do not adhere to the security standards as prescribed by the Chief Information Security Officer.
 Researchers are responsible for their actions and must take all necessary precautions to ensure that their research will not affect other Georgia Tech IT Resources or users.
 In addition, researchers are responsible for making all appropriate notifications to those that may be affected by their research (see Responsible Disclosure Policy).

 The Office of Information Technology (OIT) is responsible for planning, implementing, and managing the Georgia Tech network, including wireless connections.